Laminaria nigripes: Blades

 Laminaria nigripes has two main phenotypes, one with a simple blade and one with a digitate blade.
 Both of these phenotypes are the same genetic species.
-The digitate bladed phenotypes is more common and can appear morphologically similar to Laminaria digitata while the simple bladed phenotype, which is much rarer, appears morphologically similar to Saccharina latissima.
+The digitate bladed phenotypes is more common and can appear morphologically similar to L. digitata while the simple bladed phenotype, which is much rarer, appears morphologically similar to Saccharina latissima.
 The presence of these phenotypes varies between the Northeast Pacific and Northwest Atlantic with a higher prevalence of the simple bladed phenotype in the Pacific than in the Atlantic.
-Because of the presence of multiple phenotypes, Laminaria nigripes is known to have phenotypic plasticity.
-When young, Laminaria nigripes has a stipe and bullated blades.
+Because of the presence of multiple phenotypes, L. nigripes is known to have phenotypic plasticity.
+When young, L. nigripes has a stipe and bullated blades.
 As an individual matures, the stipe can be lost but may remain, and the blades often become smooth and cordate with lacerations.
-Because the blades of Laminaria nigripes are prone to being torn by environmental factors, the blades can be split into multiple segments, but the blades do not experience split branching or trues branching.
+Because the blades of L. nigripes are prone to being torn by environmental factors, the blades can be split into multiple segments, but the blades do not experience split branching or true branching.

 Mucilage ducts

 The presence of mucilage ducts varies between kelp species and has been used in the identification process, but pseudo mucilage ducts can be formed from infections and obscure the identification process.
-Laminaria nigripes can have mucilage ducts on the stipe or blades, and the presence of mucilage ducts in the cortex of the stipe for a cross section of a sample can be used to identify Laminaria nigripes individuals under a microscope.
-However, the mucilage ducts of Laminaria nigripes can become infected and appear as pseudo mucilage ducts, and mucilage ducts are less likely to be present in individuals from more northern, colder waters.
+L. nigripes can have mucilage ducts on the stipe or blades, and the presence of mucilage ducts in the cortex of the stipe for a cross section of a sample can be used to identify L. nigripes individuals under a microscope.
+However, the mucilage ducts of L. nigripes can become infected and appear as pseudo mucilage ducts, and mucilage ducts are less likely to be present in individuals from more northern, colder waters.